ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 During the first week of employment, you _may_ need to manually record your hours by emailing [HR](assessor.ccaohr@cookcountyil.gov).
 After the first week, you will use the Cook County Time (CCT) system to track your hours.
 Visit [the CCT homepage](https://www.cookcountyil.gov/cct) and click **Dashboard Login** to access CCT. **We recommend that you create recurring calendar events to remind you to clock in and out.**

 Director-level staff typically only need to clock in once per day.
-Clock-outs are optional for these team members.
+Clocking out is optional for Directors.

 Data Department fellows do not need to submit time sheets to the CCAO.
 They are still accountable for their time, but are paid by their academic institutions.